 - Green Slime Pot.
 Does an expected 6 hp of damage on a direct hit and distracts the target, who has to spend his or her next turn figuring out how to get it off, or it will keep doing damage.

 - Rot Grub Pot.
-Its drawback is that an enemy has to walk into it for it to do any damage.
-But if one does, it does a nasty, immediate 9 hp of expected damage and requires the victim to burn himself or herself with fire in order to keep them from burrowing in and doing the same amount of damage again, round after round, until he or she is cured or killed.
+Its drawback is that an enemy has to walk into it for it to do any damage (or not walk away from it, if it was deployed to the enemy’s space).
+But if one does, it does 9 hp of expected damage and requires the victim to burn himself or herself with fire in order to keep them from burrowing in and doing the same amount of damage again, round after round, until he or she is cured or killed.

 - Basket of Centipedes.
 Marginally more powerful than Wasp Nest in a Bag, in that a victim reduced to 0 hp by the centipedes’ bites will be paralyzed for an hour.
 That probably won’t come to pass, though, since the centipede swarm does only 8 hp expected damage, total.